redacted24/redacted24/README.md

-> Hey, I'm Qiuyu, a software eng. student at McGill University.
-I like making stuff.
+> Hi, I'm Qiuyu.
+I like building.
 >
 > - 🔭 I’m currently working on a turn-based roguelike game.
 This is a long-term project.
 > - 🌱 I’m currently learning C/C++ and some graphics programming.